alessio-ferone/exocfm.github.io/docs.md

 [19] <a id="durkan2019neuralsplineflows"></a> C. Durkan, A. Bekasov, I. Murray, and G. Papamakarios, "Neural Spline Flows," in *Advances in Neural Information Processing Systems 32 (NeurIPS 2019)*, Curran Associates, Inc., 2019.

-[20] <a id="williams2024glasflow"></a> M. J. Williams, jmcginn, federicostak, and J. Veitch, "uofgravity/glasflow: v0.4.1," Zenodo, version v0.4.1, 2024.
+[20] <a id="williams2024glasflow"></a> M. J. Williams, jmcginn, federicostak, and J. Veitch, "uofgravity/glasflow: v0.4.1," *Zenodo*, version v0.4.1, 2024.
 DOI: 10.5281/zenodo.13914483.

-[21] <a id="durkan2020nflows"></a> C. Durkan, A. Bekasov, I. Murray, and G. Papamakarios, "nflows: normalizing flows in PyTorch," Zenodo, version v0.14, 2020.
+[21] <a id="durkan2020nflows"></a> C. Durkan, A. Bekasov, I. Murray, and G. Papamakarios, "nflows: normalizing flows in PyTorch," *Zenodo*, version v0.14, 2020.
 DOI: 10.5281/zenodo.4296287.

 [22] <a id="dauphin2017gatedconv"></a> Y. N. Dauphin, A. Fan, M. Auli, and D. Grangier, "Language Modeling with Gated Convolutional Networks," in *Proceedings of the 34th International Conference on Machine Learning (ICML 2017)*, PMLR, pp. 933-941, 2017.

-[23] <a id="vaswani2017attention"></a> A. Vaswani, N. Shazeer, N. Parmar, J. Uszkoreit, L. Jones, A. N. Gomez, Ł. Kaiser, and I. Polosukhin, "Attention is All You Need," in Advances in Neural Information Processing Systems (NeurIPS 2017), vol. 30, 2017.
+[23] <a id="vaswani2017attention"></a> A. Vaswani, N. Shazeer, N. Parmar, J. Uszkoreit, L. Jones, A. N. Gomez, Ł. Kaiser, and I. Polosukhin, "Attention is All You Need," in *Advances in Neural Information Processing Systems (NeurIPS 2017)*, vol. 30, 2017.

-[24] <a id="zhang2019rmsnorm"></a> B. Zhang and R. Sennrich, "Root Mean Square Layer Normalization," in Advances in Neural Information Processing Systems (NeurIPS 2019), vol. 32, 2019.
+[24] <a id="zhang2019rmsnorm"></a> B. Zhang and R. Sennrich, "Root Mean Square Layer Normalization," in *Advances in Neural Information Processing Systems (NeurIPS 2019)*, vol. 32, 2019.

-[25] <a id="henry2020query"></a> A. Henry, P. R. Dachapally, S. S. Pawar, and Y. Chen, "Query-Key Normalization for Transformers," in Findings of the Association for Computational Linguistics: EMNLP 2020, pp. 4246-4253, 2020.
+[25] <a id="henry2020query"></a> A. Henry, P. R. Dachapally, S. S. Pawar, and Y. Chen, "Query-Key Normalization for Transformers," in *Findings of the Association for Computational Linguistics: EMNLP 2020*, pp. 4246-4253, 2020.

-[26] <a id="shazeer2020glu"></a> N. Shazeer, "GLU Variants Improve Transformer," arXiv preprint arXiv:2002.05202, 2020.
+[26] <a id="shazeer2020glu"></a> N. Shazeer, "GLU Variants Improve Transformer," *arXiv preprint* arXiv:2002.05202, 2020.

 [27] <a id="wildberger2023flowmatching"></a> J. B. Wildberger, M. Dax, S. Buchholz, S. R. Green, J. H. Macke, and B. Schoelkopf, "Flow Matching for Scalable Simulation-Based Inference," in *Proceedings of the 37th Conference on Neural Information Processing Systems (NeurIPS 2023)*, 2023.

+[28] <a id="wang2024rectified"></a> F.-Y. Wang, L. Yang, Z. Huang, M. Wang, and H. Li, "Rectified Diffusion: Straightness Is Not Your Need in Rectified Flow," *arXiv preprint* arXiv:2410.07303, 2024.

+[29] <a id="yang2024consistency"></a> L. Yang, Z. Zhang, Z. Zhang, X. Liu, M. Xu, W. Zhang, C. Meng, S. Ermon, and B. Cui, "Consistency Flow Matching: Defining Straight Flows with Velocity Consistency," *arXiv preprint* arXiv:2407.02398, 2024.

+[30] <a id="sabour2025alignflow"></a> A. Sabour, S. Fidler, and K. Kreis, "Align Your Flow: Scaling Continuous-Time Flow Map Distillation," *arXiv preprint* arXiv:2506.14603, 2025.

+[31] <a id="kim2025simplereflow"></a> B. Kim, Y.-G. Hsieh, M. Klein, M. Cuturi, J. C. Ye, B. Kawar, and J. Thornton, "Simple ReFlow: Improved Techniques for Fast Flow Models," in *Proceedings of the Thirteenth International Conference on Learning Representations (ICLR 2025)*, 2025.

+[32] <a id="su2025highorder"></a> M. Su, J. Y.-C. Hu, Y.-C. Lee, N. Zhu, J.-H. Chung, S. Wu, Z. Song, M. Chen, and H. Liu, "High-Order Flow Matching: Unified Framework and Sharp Statistical Rates," in *Proceedings of the Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025)*, 2025.

+[33] <a id="zhang2025hierarchical"></a> Y. Zhang, Y. Yan, A. Schwing, and Z. Zhao, "Towards Hierarchical Rectified Flow," in *Proceedings of the Thirteenth International Conference on Learning Representations (ICLR 2025)*, 2025.

+[34] <a id="guo2025variational"></a> P. Guo and A. G. Schwing, "Variational Rectified Flow Matching," *arXiv preprint* arXiv:2502.09616, 2025.

+[35] <a id="boffi2024flowmap"></a> N. M. Boffi, M. S. Albergo, and E. Vanden-Eijnden, "Flow Map Matching," *arXiv preprint* arXiv:2406.07507, 2024.

 ## 📚 Quick Links